cybertraining-dsc/fa20-523-319/project/project.md

 **Figure 1:** DenseNet Architecture [^12]

+(Note- adding more about DenseNet)

 ## 3. Overview of CheXpert Dataset

 CheXpert is a large public dataset.
 It contains an interpreted chest radiograph consisting of 224,316 chest radiographs of 65,240 patients labeled for the presence of 14 observations as positive, negative, or uncertain [^3].

-Figure 2 shows the CheXpert labels.
+Figure 2 shows the CheXpert labels and the Probability

 ![Figure 2](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/chest_disease.png)